 - Beaches: although they’re not the best beaches in Japan (that honor goes to Okinawa), you can enjoy several sandy beaches on the way to Enoshima Island, before crossing the Enoshima Benten Bridge.

-Day 18: Fuji Five Lakes
+BOOK YOUR TOURDay 18: Exploring the Scenic Fuji Five Lakes

+It would be a shame to travel to Japan and not visit its greatest icon: Mount Fuji.
+That’s why I’ve included this day in the 3-week Japan travel guide.
 As the name suggests, Fuji Five Lakes (Fujigoko) is a region at the northern base of Mount Fuji formed by 5 lakes.
 In this region, you can find hot springs, museums, and the Fuji Q Highland amusement park.
 You can also go hiking, camping, or fishing.
 Of the 5 lakes, the most famous and easily accessible is Lake Kawaguchiko.

 - Lake Kawaguchiko: the most famous and easily accessible lake is Lake Kawaguchiko.
 You can reach it directly from Tokyo by bus or train.
 From Tokyo, you’ll get off at Kawaguchiko Station, and from here you can take a bus that will drop you off at the lake.
 The lake is quite large.
 It would take you about 2 hours to walk around it.
 That said, you can stroll around it peacefully and enjoy the views of both the lake and Mount Fuji.
 The best views of Mount Fuji are from the northern coast of the lake.
 Try to go early in the morning or after midday to avoid fog.

 - Mount Fuji Panoramic Ropeway: located on the eastern coast of the lake, this cable car provides access to a hill with views overlooking Lake Kawaguchiko and Mount Fuji.
+You can book your roundtrip ticket here.

 - Chureito Pagoda: Another iconic photo spot in Japan: Mount Fuji with the 5-story pagoda.
 The views are especially beautiful during the sakura (spring) and momiji (fall) seasons.
 As you may have guessed, you can also reach it from Kawaguchiko Station.